gdude2002/gdude2002.github.io/about.md

 and have many related interests - including devops (including orchestration, CI and deployment), tooling, community and project management, to name a few.

-As a huge supporter of the open source community at large, you'll find many of my projects are available for free, under permissive open-source licenses.
+As a huge supporter of the open source community at large, you'll find that many of my projects are available for free, under permissive open-source licenses.
 You can see below for my primary project involvements.

 ## Python Discord (2017 - 2018)